 - 2. Use the switch, with wall mount plates attached, as a guide to mark the correct locations of the four screws. - 3.
-Insert four screw heads through the large parts of the keyhole-shaped apertures, and then slide the switch downwards.
-Tighten the four screws for added stability.
+Insert screws through the round screw holes (the red arrow as below) on the sides or through the cross-shaped aperture (the green arrow as below) in the middle of the plate and fasten the screw to the wall with a screwdriver. - 4.
+If the screw goes through the cross-shaped aperture, slide the switch down before tightening the screw.